Discover Madeira Wine: The History of Madeira Wine from the Isle of Madeira, Portugal:

 First recorded in the 18 century, comes from a rare grape variety and is a very fresh and sweet wine.

 The 18 century placed Madeira at the centre of seafaring trading routes.
 Ships passed on their way to the West Indies with scientists and explores on their decks.

 Captain Cook passed by and Charles Darwin visited many times.
 Queen Adelaide of England enjoyed a visit as did Karl I Emperor of Austria when he was exiled here in the early 1900s.
 His remains are buried in the Igreja do Monte.

 A story goes that Napoleon docked in Funchal harbour in 1815 whistle being taken to exile on the Northumberland to stock up on food and wine.
 Napoleon didn't manage drink all the wine and some of the wine was later returned to the Isle.
 The left over wine was bottled by the Blandy Wine company and served to Winston Churchill while he holidayed in Reid's Hotel: on the balcony no doubt with a cucumber sandwich in hand.
 Churchill would have sipped his Madeira Wine overlooking the Atlantic watching the boats sail by.

 - Madeira Wine

-Heat the oil and butter in a deep pan.
+Heat the oil and the butter in a deep pan.
 When the butter is melted fry off the onion and garlic.
 Cook the onions till they are translucent, add in the mushrooms and continue to cook.
-Once the mushrooms start to brown add the chicken stock and bring to a simmer.
+Once the mushrooms start to brown add a good slug of Madeira Wine.
+Follow with the chicken stock and bring to a simmer, continue cooking for 15-20 minutes or until the mushrooms are just soft but not too soft.
 Take of the heat and blitz to a smooth creamy texture.
-Place back on the heat, add a good slug of Madeira Wine.
+Place back on the heat and add in the cream.
+Warm through.

 More hubs on the Isle of Madeira